1. Bathroom Remodeling – Investment Property

 Given that this project is still in the planning stage it is advisable to maintain the path that maximizes the %Surplus Value Return.
 In this case this requires that the same investment level as previously set be maintained.

 Observation 8 - Responding to market movements is not always a simple adjustment of investment levels in the same direction as key market parameter changes but may involve choosing the right pathway through which to maximize the % Surplus Value Return when market conditions becomes favorable in the future.
+This is critical and should be premised on market behavioral trends both past and future.

 Graphic No. 4